 Qualitative Data Analysis Software (nVivo, Atlas.TI, and more)

-NVivo qualitative data analysis software is published by QSR International.
-It is one of the flagship QDAS programs supporting most of the features and functions listed in the QDAS Overview Section.
+NVivo qualitative data analysis software is now published by Luminvero.
+It was originally one of the flagship QDAS programs supporting most of the features and functions listed in the QDAS Overview Section.
 It is adequate for focused techniques but is oriented toward serving as a core of a qualitative project's data analysis and management.

-All current versions are called NVivo, for PC and Mac versions.
-The prior version is NVivo 12 .
+All current version is NVivo 14, for PC and Mac versions.
 NVivo Collaboration is for collaborative data analysis.
 Data is stored on QSR's cloud.
 (QSR's cloud storage has security features, but inquire with JH IT Risk office before storing JHM data with PHI.
 Consider the installation on JHU SAFE Desktop instead.)

 Accessing NVivo at the MSEL Library